WGLab/doc-ANNOVAR/docs/user-guide/use_case.md

 Similarly, you could follow the step in **Case 4** and create a database yourself for this whole exome annotation, which will serve the purpose of provinding you the information about gene annotation for all possible SNPs in human exome.

-## Case 6.
+## Case 5.
 Annotate RSID/SNP ID from GWAS

 The use case for this section will be: Annotate the coding and noncoding variants from a list of RSID from genome-wide association studies, and make hypothesis for causal variants vs. variants that regulate genome function.

-First we will need a list of RSID (or SNP ID) to get start with, we will use 32 novel susceptibility loci (P < 5.0 × 10E−8) from a recent Genome-wide association study (GWAS) about breast cancer ([https://www.nature.com/articles/s41588-020-0609-2]).
+First we will need a list of RSID (or SNP ID) to get start with, we will use 30 novel susceptibility loci (P < 5.0 × 10E−8) from a recent Genome-wide association study (GWAS) about breast cancer ([https://www.nature.com/articles/s41588-020-0609-2]), note that 2 loci were removed because they did not have RSID.
 And most of these loci are found to associate with tumor.
 We could run pathogenicity predition for these SNP to see how is their predicted pathogenicity score.

 ```
 rs5776993